qdrant/qdrant/docs/DEVELOPMENT.md

 cargo bench --bench name_of_banchmark -- --profile-time=60
 ```

-This command will run each benchmark iterator for `60` seconds and generate FlameGraph svg along with profiling records file.
+This command will run each benchmark iterator for `60` seconds and generate FlameGraph svg along with profiling records files.
 These records could later be used to generate visualisation of the call-graph.

 ![FlameGraph example](./imgs/flamegraph-profile.png)